-Please refer to the Booking Secretary for what is taking place or if you think that your activity is still permissible and you wish to make a booking.
+Please refer to the Booking Secretary for what is taking place or if you wish to make a booking.

 DARBY AND JOAN HALL OPENING